imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 + To connect to the private cluster, consider the dedicated section below.

 The pros and the cons of this mode:
-➕ No public endpoint exposed on internet.
+➕ No public endpoint exposed on internet (which helps implement Zero Trust Network).
-➕ Kubernetes CLI connects easily through the public endpoint.
-➖ Public endpoint exposure on internet is not tolerated for some use cases.
-➖ Worker nodes connects to control plane over public endpoint (within Azure backbone).
+➕ Worker nodes connects to control plane using private endpoint.
+➖ More work should be done to get acces to the cluster for DevOps pipelines and cluster operators.

 ## 3. Public cluster using API Integration